-Table 92: Commands for Configuring VLAN Interfaces
+Table 98: Commands for Configuring VLAN Interfaces

-Command Function Mode interface vlan Enters interface configuration mode for a specified VLAN IC switchport acceptable- frame-types Configures frame types to be accepted by an interface IC switchport allowed vlan Configures the VLANs associated with an interface IC switchport forbidden vlan Configures forbidden VLANs for an interface IC switchport ingress-filtering Enables ingress filtering on an interface IC switchport mode Configures VLAN membership mode for an interface IC switchport native vlan Configures the PVID (native VLAN) of an interface IC switchport priority default Sets a port priority for incoming untagged frames IC vlan-trunking Allows unknown VLANs to cross the switch IC interface vlan This command enters interface configuration mode for VLANs, which is used to configure VLAN parameters for a physical interface.
+Command Function Mode interface vlan Enters interface configuration mode for a specified VLAN IC switchport acceptable- frame-types Configures frame types to be accepted by an interface IC switchport allowed vlan Configures the VLANs associated with an interface IC switchport forbidden vlan Adds VLANs to a forbidden list for an interface IC switchport ingress-filtering Enables ingress filtering on an interface IC switchport mode Configures VLAN membership mode for an interface IC interface vlan This command enters interface configuration mode for VLANs, which is used to configure VLAN parameters for a physical interface.
 Use the no form to change a Layer 3 normal VLAN back to a Layer 2 interface.